 Good Reads for the Western Life Book Club

 We started our book club in May 2016, and have grown with every new book and engaging meeting since!
-Join us every month (5:30PM on the last Tuesday of every month) to discuss all aspects of each novel and memoir we choose to read!
+Join us every month to discuss all aspects of each novel and memoir we choose to read!

 You don't have to read the books to come to the meetings – although it's helpful.

 We meet at the Flagstaff City-Coconino County Public Library, 300 W. Aspen Ave.
 Please try to buy your book local; Bright Side Book Shop, 18 N. San Francisco St., will even give you a discount if you're buying the book for the club!